SethBling/PBChance/README.md

    5. Display standard deviation
 Formula: Root of the sum of the square difference of actual segment time to average segment time.
    6. Display every # seconds a random information for # seconds.
 It will display a randomly chosen information (Remaining Combinations/Sample Size/Survive in this Segment/Survive to the End/Standard Deviation/Average Difference to Best/Until here have Survived/Combinations per Second) at periodic intervals.
 For example, you can set to display every 60s the information for 10s.
 Then, it will start to display at 0:00:30 until 0:00:40, next will be 0:01:30 - 0:01:40 etc. Alternatively, you can set it to every 0s, then it will display a information once per segment (in the middle).
 For example, display every 0 seconds ... for 10 seconds, and the best segment time is 2:00, then it will display between 0:55 and 1:05 in this segment.
 In any case it will stop to display, if the chance is decreasing, and between splits with a gap of 10 seconds.

-Hint: The displaying chance on the start should be realistic.
-You can try with these settings to optimize the chance estimation.
-Keep in mind the chance will automatically grow up if you play better.
-Generate and open the text file pbchance_debug.txt (recommended a fixed font like currier) for understanding the calculation of PBChance.
-It is also recommended to read the overview picture below.
+It displays one of following informations:
+      1. Remaining Combinations
+      2. Sample Size
+      3. Survival in this Segment
+      4. Survival to the End
+      5. Standard Deviation
+      6. Average Difference to Best
+      7. Until here have Survived
+      8. Combinations per Second
+      9. Worth to continue
+      10. Run is currently
+      11. Pace to PB
+      12. Avg Dif to Best (All/Suc)
+      13. Worst Pace to PB
+      14. Avg/Worst Pace to PB

 2. Debugging settings (should be 0 during regular runs)
    1. Time difference # seconds